parekhjigar/Traffic-sign-classifier-cnn/README.md

 2. [Traffic sign classifier](https://github.com/parekhjigar/Traffic-sign-classifier-cnn/blob/master/Traffic_sign_classification.ipynb)

 ## Abstract
-The purpose of this report and project is to build two highly robust classification models, one of which is capable to classify the road traffic signs and the other is capable to classify the shapes of the traffic signs using deep learning.
+The purpose of this project is to build two highly robust classification models, one of which is capable to classify the road traffic signs and the other is capable to classify the shapes of the traffic signs using deep learning.
 The models are implemented using Convolutional neural network (CNN) and are similar to AlexNet.
 The dataset used is a subset of Belgium Traffic Sign Classification Benchmark.
 Both the models gave validation and test accuracy above 98%.

 ## Introduction
 The dawn of self-driving cars has began and it has a potential to revolutionize the way people travel by remarkably improving the level of safety along with great convenience and efficiency.
 The self-driving cars are generally distinguished by five levels of automation wherein the level-1 requires the driver’s assistance while the level-5 provides a completely autonomous experience.
 Although, it is a very crucial aspect to achieve the ability of full autonomy in public roads, the most essential aspect is to perceive the surrounding environment visually and by sensors like LiDAR and radar.
 So, the fundamental goal of the perception pipeline is to detect and recognise the traffic signs and act upon it accordingly.